Awards

 Each year, graduate and undergraduate students display their design and technology work at the annual SETC Convention.

-It is strongly recommended that you review the OFFICIAL GUIDLINES before submitting your design.
+NOTE: It is strongly recommended that you review the OFFICIAL GUIDLINES before submitting your design.

 John Spiegel Theatrical Artist Award